Purpose of the Collection

 Materials and Equipment for the Disabled

-The Library provides large print and audiovisual materials for visually impaired individuals.
-The Southeast Alaska Independent Living Program provides assistive technology and adaptive equipment to the Library for lending to disabled individuals.
-The Library’s Web site also includes a link to the Alaska State Library Talking Book Center, which provides audio books, magazines, Braille service, and playback equipment for people who cannot read standard print.
+The Library’s website also includes a link to the Alaska State Library Talking Book Center, which provides audio books, magazines, Braille service, and playback equipment for people who cannot read standard print.

 Foreign Language Materials

-The Foreign Language Collection includes dictionaries, grammars and learning materials in Alaska Native and other major languages including Tlingit, Yupik, Russian, Spanish, French, German, Filipino.
+The Foreign Language Collection includes dictionaries, grammars and learning materials in Alaska Native and other major languages.
 Foreign language fiction titles are not included in the Library collection due to space constraints.

-The Internet and Statewide Databases provide access to a wealth of information resources, including: a collection of e-Books, audio books, and music through Listen Alaska+Plus; back issues from The Daily Sitka Sentinel (2008-Current) and other newspapers from around the state of Alaska and the United States via NewsBank; access to more than 50 databases provided through SLED (The State Library Electronic Doorway); Alaska’s Digital Archives, including a wealth of information resources, historical photographs, albums, oral histories, moving images, maps, documents, physical objects, and other materials from libraries, museums, and archives throughout the state; an online language system (Mango Languages); The International Children’s Digital Library; and many educational tools, such as Live Homework Help, all accessible via the Library’s Web site.
-The Library does not collect computer software, electronic books, video or computer games.
+The Internet and Statewide Databases provide access to a wealth of information resources, including: a collection of e-Books, audio books, and music through the Alaska Digital Library; back issues from The Daily Sitka Sentinel (2008-Current) and other newspapers from around the state of Alaska and the United States via NewsBank; access to more than 50 databases provided through SLED (The State Library Electronic Doorway); Alaska’s Digital Archives, including a wealth of information resources, historical photographs, albums, oral histories, moving images, maps, documents, physical objects, and other materials from libraries, museums, and archives throughout the state; an online language system (Mango Languages); The Library does not collect computer software, electronic books, video or computer games.

 Selection criteria are used for the removal of items from the collection.
 Items are removed because they contain outdated or inaccurate information, unless valuable historically; they are superceded by more recent editions; items are damaged or irreparably worn; or materials are seldom used.
 Discarded items may be offered to other libraries, schools or nonprofit groups, sold to raise money for new materials or otherwise disposed of.